-This Acceptance Form must be received by CIS by no later than 4.00pm (WST) on the last day of the Offer Period.
+This Acceptance Form must be received by CiS in sufficient time to allow your instruction to be acted upon by 4.00pm (WST) on the last day of the Offer Period.
 You should allow sufficient time for this to occur.
 Return this Acceptance Form to:

-Mail:
+By Mail: